Fundamentals of behavioral finance: Home bias

 What is home bias?

-Also known as familiarity bias, home bias is the tendency to stick with what feels comfortable.
+Home bias is the tendency to stick with what feels comfortable.
 It can lead to personal experiences and allegiances playing an outsized role in the decisions we make.
+Home bias can be particularly strong in times of global economic uncertainty.
+With the ongoing war in Ukraine, wavering European stocks, and unreliable supply chains, clients can be tempted to overallocate to U.S. equities and assets.

 Why does it matter?